-The School of Science and Technology Studies (S&TS) offers subjects in two streams: History and Philosophy of Science and Technology; and Science, Technology, and Society.
+The School of Science and Technology Studies (STS) offers subjects in two streams: History and Philosophy of Science and Technology; and Science, Technology, and Society.
 The subjects in the two streams are designated by two different subject codes (HPST and SCTS).
-The codes are intended to help students to establish a coherent grouping of subjects when constructing their programs.
 However, any combination of HPST or SCTS subjects is permissible, subject to the relevant prerequisites or co-requisites.
 Entrance to most Level II/III subjects is possible without having studied Level 1 HPST or SCTS subjects.